Home / Restoration / Expert Regional Technical Group

 Proposal

-Restoration sponsors propose projects in the Columbia River Estuary for review by the ERTG.
-This includes filling out a project template and developing a presentation along with a site visit.
-This typically happens no earlier than at 30 percent design for an ERTG preliminary score.
-A subsequent template update and presentation occurs later in design and receives an ERTG final score.
+The program’s five restoration sponsors may propose projects in the Columbia River Estuary for review by the ERTG.
+This includes filling out a project template, developing a presentation, and coordinating a site visit.
+This typically happens at about 30 percent design for an ERTG preliminary score.
+A subsequent template update and presentation occurs later in the design process and then the proposal receives an ERTG final score.

 Review

-ERTG members score proposals based on expected project benefits to salmonids and improved habitat access and capacity.
+ERTG members score proposals based on expected project benefits to salmonids including improved habitat access and quality.
 The ERTG also evaluates the project’s certainty of success and contributions at the landscape scale.

 Implementation

-Restoration activities are implemented in collaboration with restoration sponsors and funding agencies.
+Restoration activities are implemented by specialized restoration sponsors and engineers in collaboration with funding agencies.

 Monitoring

 Restoration actions are monitored as part of the Action Effectiveness Monitoring and Research program under CEERP.
-Project sponsors also typically monitor their sites to assess whether ecological goals are realized.
+Project sponsors typically monitor their sites to assess whether ecological goals are realized.
+Often, project sponsors present early outcomes to ERTG during an annual review meeting and provide lessons learned to inform the program’s Restoration and Monitoring Plans.

 Revisits

-Once sites have evolved over a few years and monitoring data has been collected, some restoration projects are selected for ERTG revisits.
+Once sites have evolved over a few years with monitoring data being collected, some habitat restoration projects are selected for ERTG revisits.
 The revisit process includes project sponsors providing a report on how the project is performing based on observations and empirical data.
-The sponsors are asked to reflect on the project and any lessons learned from implementation and outcomes.
+The sponsors are asked to reflect on the project and share any lessons learned from implementation and outcomes.
 The ERTG then scores the site after construction to close the adaptive management loop for both project delivery and the ERTG scoring process.

 This group has developed several documents to help guide restoration and research in the Columbia River Estuary, including several reports and documents of relevance: